Vladeta-Milosavljevic/Catering/README.md

 # Catering

-Example SPA catering site project made using Laravel, Inertia Js and React Js
+Example SPA catering site project made using Laravel, Inertia Js, React Js and Tailwind

 ## This Project includes the following: